Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Introduction

-Neural architectural search (NAS), the process of automating non-spiking ANNs construction, becomes prevalent recently after achieving state-of-the-art performance on various tasks~\cite{elsken2019neural, wistuba2019survey}.
-Different types of strategies such as reinforcement learning~\cite{zoph2017neural}, gradient-based optimization~\cite{liu2018darts}, and evolutionary algorithms~\cite{real2019regularized} have been proposed to find optimal architectures of traditional CNNs and RNNs.
-In contrast, architectural optimization of SNNs has received little attention.
-Only recently, \cite{tian2021neural} adopted a simulated annealing algorithm to learn the optimal hyperparameters of liquid state machine (LSM) models through a three-step search.
-The number of liquids in each layer, number of neurons in each liquid, and internal parameters like connectivity percentage and excitatory vs. inhibitory neuron ratio were optimized during the process.
-Similarly, a surrogate-assisted evolutionary search method was applied in \cite{zhou2020surrogate} to optimize the hyperparameters of LSM such as density of connections, input connection probability, distribution of synaptic strength, time constant of the neuron model.
-However, both works focused only on LSM for which hyperparameters indirectly affecting recurrent connections as opposed to specific connectivity patterns were optimized.
-The recurrence in the network was still randomly determined without any optimization after hyperparameters were chosen.
+Neural architectural search (NAS), the process of automating the construction of non-spiking ANNs, has become prevalent recently after achieving state-of-the-art performance on various tasks~\citep{elsken2019neural, wistuba2019survey}.
+Different types of strategies such as reinforcement learning~\citep{zoph2017neural}, gradient-based optimization~\citep{liu2018darts}, and evolutionary algorithms~\citep{real2019regularized} have been proposed to find optimal architectures of traditional CNNs and RNNs.
+In contrast, the architectural optimization of SNNs has received little attention.
+Only recently, \citet{tian2021neural} adopted a simulated annealing algorithm to learn the optimal architecture hyperparameters of liquid state machine (LSM) models through a three-step search.
+Similarly, a surrogate-assisted evolutionary search method was applied in \citet{zhou2020surrogate} to optimize the hyperparameters of LSM such as density, probability and distribution of connections.
+However, both studies focused only on LSM for which hyperparameters indirectly affecting recurrent connections as opposed to specific connectivity patterns were optimized.
+Even after selecting the hyperparameters, the recurrence in the network remained randomly determined without any optimization.
+Recently, \citet{kim2022neural} explored a cell-based neural architecture search method on SNNs, but did not involve large-scale recurrent connections. \citet{na2022autosnn} introduced a spike-aware NAS framework called AutoSNN to investigate the impact of architectural components on SNNs' performance and energy efficiency.
+Overall, NAS for RSNNs is still rarely explored.